 Wellbeing is all about overall health- physical, mental, emotional and spiritual.
 To lead a happy and healthy lifestyle, we should be taking care of these needs, and actively taking steps to look after ourselves.
 Here are a few ways you can go about it.

 Supplements shouldn’t be used in place of a healthy diet, we need to be eating the right foods to ensure that we’re meeting our nutritional needs.
 However, some vitamins can be hard to get enough of through diet alone.
 Take folic acid for example, this is particularly important for women of childbearing age as if you fall pregnant (either by accident or planned pregnancy) you need enough folic acid in your system to prevent birth defects like spina bifida.
+Apart from supplements, women can also take probiotics rich in lactobacilli variants which can promote good gut and vaginal health.
 Taking a daily supplement that contains everything you need gives you peace of mind that along with a healthy diet, your body has everything it needs.

 Keep stress levels down

 Chronic stress is one of the most damaging things to your body.
 Ongoing stress can lead to physical symptoms like high blood pressure, anxiety and depression.
 It can also cause people to find release in the wrong things, such as alcohol, gambling or drugs.
 Keeping stress levels down can allow you to maintain a healthy mind and body, it might be easier said than done but there’s lots of support out there.
 Speak to your GP, or a facility like a heroin addiction treatment center if you’re addicted to drugs.
 Take steps to reduce stress in your everyday life, so that you won’t seek respite from things that will cause you further damage.